bfut/ReaScripts/README.md

 ```

-## Convert MIDI notes to items (offline sequencer)
+## Convert MIDI notes to items
 * bfut_MIDI notes to items (explode note rows to subtracks).lua
 * bfut_MIDI notes to items (notes to subtrack, note pitch as item pitch).lua
 * bfut_MIDI notes to items (notes to subtrack, note pitch as item rate).lua

 Converts MIDI notes to media items in one go.
-Turns the MIDI editor into a powerful sequencer.

 How to use:
   1) Select MIDI item(s), all on the same track.